Rumas97/Covid-Travel-Advice/README.md

 ## ROUTES:

+\*For Log in as user and admin: we will render the same page, just different button, depending on which link you click on tha mainpage.

+**index.js**

-- GET /
+- GET / (Homepage)
-  - renders the homepage
+  - renders /index.hbs the homepage

+**auth.routes.js**

-- GET /auth/signup
+- GET /auth/main (SignUp/LogIn MainPage)

   - redirects to / if user logged in
+  - renders the /main-page.hbs (to log in or sign up)

+- GET /auth/signup (sign up page)

-  - renders the signup form (with flash msg)
+  - renders the /signup-form.hbs
+  - redirects to /signup-successfully if user signed up correctly
+  - renders /signup-success.hbs

 - POST /auth/signup

-  - redirects to / if user logged in
+  - redirects to /signup-successfully if user signed up correctly
   - body:
     - username
-    - email
+    - email address
     - password

-- GET /auth/login
+- GET /auth/login (login page)

-  - redirects to / if user logged in
+  - redirects to /homepage or /create-information
-  - renders the login form (with flash msg)
+  - renders the /login-form.hbs
+  - if log in as admin, you go to the /verify-entries.hbs page

-- POST /auth/login
+- POST /auth/login --> ASK LUIS: should we put the admin and user on the same POST?

-  - redirects to / if user logged in
+  - redirects to /homepage or /create-information
   - body:
     - username
     - password

 - POST /auth/logout

   - body: (empty)

-- GET /events
+- GET /profile/:userId

-  - renders the event list + the create form
+  - renders the /user-profile.hbs page

-- POST /events/create
+- POST /profile/:userId

-  - redirects to / if user is anonymous
+  - params:
+    - id
   - body:
-    - name
+    - username
-    - date
+    - email address
-    - location
+    - edit profile button
-    - description
+    - profile picture _BackLog_

-- GET /events/:id
+- GET /profile/:userId/edit

-  - renders the event detail page
+  - renders the /edit-profile.hbs page

+- POST /profile/:userId/edit

+  - params:
+    - id
+  - body:
+    - username
+    - email address
+  - renders the /user-profile.hbs

+- GET /user-entries

+  - renders /verify-entries.hbs

+- POST /user-entries/:id/delete ASK LUIS --> What's up with Verify?
+How do we do it?
+  - params:
+    - id
+  - redirects to /verify-entries.hbs

+**covid-info.routes.js** (Shows info for a single country page)

+- GET /travel-restrictions/:country

+  - renders the /country-info.hbs
-  - includes the list of attendees
+  - includes the travel covid info for a country
-  - attend button if user not attending yet
+  - includes the filter thing ASK LUIS --> If we need to put a POST route for Filtering
+  - Displays the user name for each info entry. (.populate())
+  - Includes status: pending or verifying

+- GET /add-information

+  - renders the /add-info-form.hbs

-- POST /events/:id/attend
+- POST /add-information
+  - body:
+    - travelling from
+    - travelling to
+    - quarantine required
+    - covid test
+    - current date
+    - share your experience
-  - redirects to / if user is anonymous
+  - redirects to /entry-success.hbs
-  - body: (empty - the user is already stored in the session)

 ## Models

 1. User Model

-- Username
+- Username: String
-- Email address
+- Email address: String
-- Password
+- Password: String

 2. Admin Model

-- Username
+- Username: String
-- Password
+- Password: String

 3. Info Model

-- Status
+- Status: String
-- Type of Covid test: PCR, LAMP,
+- Type of Covid test: PCR, LAMP,: String
-- Current date
+- Current date: Number
-- Travelling to
+- Travelling to: String
-- Travelling from
+- Travelling from: String
-- Quarantine thing
+- Quarantine thing: String
-- Status -- WE ARE NOT SURE IN WHICH MODEL IT COULD GO
+- Status -- WE ARE NOT SURE IN WHICH MODEL IT COULD GO: String
+- UserId: {
+  type: Schema.Types.ObjectId,
+  ref: "User"
+  }

 ## Links